 The different sections of this article have been assembled into the following table of contents.

-Vaginismus or vaginism is the medical term for vaginal tightness.
+Vaginismus or vaginism is the medical term for vaginal tightness and the resulting burning pain of the vagina during sexual relationships.
 It results from the involuntary tightening of the pelvic floor muscles, particularly the PC (pubococcygeus) muscle group, which causes painful spasmodic contractions in the vagina.
 Tightness is therefore the reflex action of the vaginal muscles.
 Some experts suggest the involvement of other muscles, like the bulbocavernosus, levator ani, perivaginal muscles, circumvaginal (CVM)...

 As a consequence, vaginismus affects a woman's ability to engage in vaginal penetration, including any form of penetration—from sexual intercourse to manual penetration, as well as the insertion of menstrual cups, tampons, vaginal capsules or "vagina eggs", etc.